Aarhus University Seal

 Applications containing a financial statement are not more likely to be approved for enrolment than applications without.

-All applications will be discussed at a meeting with the Heads of GPs, the Research Year/Student Research committee and the Vice Dean.
-The final decision regarding both enrolment and scholarship is made by the Vice-dean of Education, Health.
+All applications will be discussed at a meeting with the Heads of GPs, the Student Research committee and the Vice Dean.
+The final decision regarding both enrolment and scholarship is made by the Vice-dean for Research, Health.

 SU